biscuit-js/biscuit-store/README.md

 // this means that you can use asynchronous capabilities in the adapter.
 // Just pass the data through calling the third argument instead of "return". adapter.action("COUNTER/CLEAR", (payload, state, send) => {
-    // The callback function provides you with three arguments:
-    // - The first is the payload,
-    // - The second is the store data,
-    // - The third is the function returned to send changes. const value = state.value;
+    const value = state.value;
     setTimeout(() => {
         send({ ...payload, value: state.value - value });